Masinjaka/Budgets/MODIFICATION_IMPLEMENTATION.md

 ### Phase 4: Finalization and Project Updates

-- [ ] Update any README.md file for the package with relevant information from the modification (if any).
-- [ ] Update any GEMINI.md file in the project directory so that it still correctly describes the app, its purpose, and implementation details and the layout of the files.
-- [ ] Ask the user to inspect the package (and running app, if any) and say if they are satisfied with it, or if any modifications are needed.
-  - [ ] Create/modify unit tests for testing the code added or modified in this phase, if relevant.
-(Not applicable for this phase)
-  - [ ] Run the dart_fix tool to clean up the code.
-(Not applicable for this phase)
-  - [ ] Run the analyze_files tool one more time and fix any issues.
-(Not applicable for this phase)
-  - [ ] Run any tests to make sure they all pass.
-(Not applicable for this phase)
-  - [ ] Run dart_format to make sure that the formatting is correct.
-(Not applicable for this phase)
-  - [ ] Re-read the MODIFICATION_IMPLEMENTATION.md file to see what, if anything, has changed in the implementation plan, and if it has changed, take care of anything the changes imply.
-  - [ ] Update the MODIFICATION_IMPLEMENTATION.md file with the current state, including any learnings, surprises, or deviations in the Journal section.
-Check off any checkboxes of items that have been completed.
-  - [ ] Use `git diff` to verify the changes that have been made, and create a suitable commit message for any changes, following any guidelines you have about commit messages.
-Be sure to properly escape dollar signs and backticks, and present the change message to the user for approval.
-  - [ ] Wait for approval.
-Don't commit the changes or move on to the next phase of implementation until the user approves the commit.
-  - [ ] After commiting the change, if an app is running, use the hot_reload tool to reload it.

----

-**Note:** After completing a task, if you added any TODOs to the code or didn't fully implement anything, make sure to add new tasks so that you can come back and complete them later.

-### Phase 4: Finalization and Project Updates

-- [ ] Update any README.md file for the package with relevant information from the modification (if any).
+- [x] Update any README.md file for the package with relevant information from the modification (if any).
+(No changes needed)
-- [ ] Update any GEMINI.md file in the project directory so that it still correctly describes the app, its purpose, and implementation details and the layout of the files.
+- [x] Update any GEMINI.md file in the project directory so that it still correctly describes the app, its purpose, and implementation details and the layout of the files.
+(No changes needed, file does not exist)
 - [ ] Ask the user to inspect the package (and running app, if any) and say if they are satisfied with it, or if any modifications are needed.
   - [ ] Create/modify unit tests for testing the code added or modified in this phase, if relevant.
 (Not applicable for this phase)
   - [ ] Run the dart_fix tool to clean up the code.
 (Not applicable for this phase)